hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

         <span class="param">key</span>
         <span class="param-flags">required for Dynamic Key type, N/A for
         OTP type, N/A for CA type</span>
           (String)
           Name of the registered key in Vault.
 Before creating the role, use the `keys/` endpoint to create a named key.
       </li>
       <li>
         <span class="param">admin_user</span>
         <span class="param-flags">required for Dynamic Key type, N/A for OTP
         type, N/A for CA type</span>
           (String)
           Admin user at remote host.
 The shared key being registered should be for this user and should have root or sudo privileges.
 Every time a dynamic	credential is generated for a client, Vault uses this admin username to login to remote host and install the generated credential.
       </li>
       <li>
         <span class="param">default_user</span>
         <span class="param-flags">required for Dynamic Key type, required
         for OTP type, optional for CA type</span>
           (String)
           Default username for which a credential will be generated.
 When the endpoint 'creds/' is used without a username, this value will be used as default username.
+For the CA type, if you wish this to be a valid principal, it must also be in `allowed_users`.
       </li>
       <li>
         <span class="param">cidr_list</span>
         <span class="param-flags">optional for Dynamic Key type, optional for
         OTP type, N/A for CA type</span>
           (String)
           Comma separated list of CIDR blocks for which the role is applicable for.
 CIDR blocks can belong to more than one role.
       </li>
       <li>
         <span class="param">exclude_cidr_list</span>
         <span class="param-flags">optional for Dynamic Key type, optional for
         OTP type, N/A for CA type</span>
           (String)
           Comma-separated list of CIDR blocks.
 IP addresses belonging to these blocks are not accepted by the role.
 This is particularly useful when big CIDR blocks are being used by the role and certain parts need to be kept out.
       </li>
       <li>
         <span class="param">port</span>